mbongom/FlagExplorerWeb/README.md

 - Type **npm install** to install required packages that are listed in the package.json file (this may take a few minutes to complete)
 - Once the packages have successfully installed, on the same terminal window, type **npm start** to launch the application

-Quick View  of the App: https://flagexplorer.azurewebsites.net/
+Quick View  of the App: https://flagexplorer.azurewebsites.net/ (Note: This is hosted on a free Azure App Service Plan with limited computing time.
+If it is accessed frequently, it might stop working with a blue screen.
+This means that the computing time is depleted and you might have to wait for about an hour to access it again)